 Be warned: winter here is cold!
 If you are looking for a warmer getaway, there are still plenty of things to do in the summer.
 Banff National Park is extremely popular with tourists.
 You’ll be completely immersed in the mountains, surrounded by natural wildlife and stunning views.

-Make sure to see Lake Louise, an emerald-green beauty that will leave you and your family breathless.
+See Lake Louise, an emerald-green beauty that will leave you and your family breathless.
 Get there early for photos, as lines tend to be long.

 One of the best activities with children is the Johnston Canyon.
 This 1.5-hour hike is the perfect length for little feet and is extremely safe.
 While you’re here, try renting a canoe on Moraine Lake and seeing the park from a different perspective.